 Unfortunately, as things didn’t change, three months later I found myself at the doctor because of various aches and pains.
 What he began to find through blood markers and scans was that a number of my systems (gastro-intestinal, thyroid etc) were no longer functioning within normal range.
 With hindsight we know that these were related to chronic workplace stress, they returned to normal during my time off.

 And fast-forward another three months, I start shaking on the stairs into work and subsequently collapse.
 Here was the moment the body said “stop, no more”; no longer trusting me to do the right thing it had taken matters into its own hands.

-Even when signed off, I was flooded by anxiety whenever I thought about or went near the workplace.
-Apparently this is due to stress hormones impacting the brain, in this case increasing the size of the amygdala.
-This anxiety only stopped after three months away.
+Even when signed off, I was filled with anxiety whenever I thought about or went near the workplace.
+This only stopped after three months away.

 18 months on my mental functioning is still not what it once was.